AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car Insurance for Seniors in Florida

-The state of Florida requires property damage coverage and PIP.
+The mandatory car insurance in Florida includes property damage coverage and PIP.
 The first thing you need to do is make sure you’re hitting the minimum coverage requirements for driving in the state.

 Coverages